Skip to main content

 Reference

-The ISLE converge handler accepts the same flags as the legacy sitectl component reconcile command: Inspect each component and apply any changes needed to bring the project back into alignment.
+The Islandora converge handler accepts the same flags as the legacy sitectl component reconcile command: Inspect each component and apply any changes needed to bring the project back into alignment.
 By default the command is interactive and asks before applying changes.
 Pass --report to preview what would change without applying it.

 sitectl component reconcile